 To Feed or Not to Feed Plant Ingredients

-Adding vegetables, seeds, nuts, and fruit to a dogs meal is not harmful in any way when dog-safe ingredients are selected.
+Adding vegetables, seeds and nuts, and fruit to a dogs meal is not harmful in any way when dog-safe ingredients are selected.
 The dog can and will digest and absorb the nutrients from plant ingredients when they are prepared to support optimal digestion.

 Selecting to add plant ingredients to a dog’s meal depends on individual requirements and how the dog tolerates plant ingredients.
 Always adjust to the dog’s individual needs.